Founded by Google's former head of ads, Neeva brings its ad-free search engine to Europe

 Much of this comes down to a delicate balancing act between privacy and utility, while affording users some control over their preferences — not everybody wants the same thing from a search engine, after all.
 Some people might be happy for Google to scan their inboxes so they can easily query when their flight is scheduled to depart, while others might balk at the idea — but the balkers might be perfectly happy to have targeted, ad-supported search results if it means they get to access Google’s arsenal of products with no financial burden to bear.

 For Neeva, it’s much the same dilemma: how to deliver a genuinely useful product that people not only want to use but will (one day) be happy to pay for.
 And how to do all this without adopting a traditional commercial approach involving advertising and corporate interference.
-Defaults is the name of the game — make the product simple and as un-Google-like as possible out-the-box, and then allow people to manually tweak things to suit their own privacy standards.
+Defaults is the name of the game — make the product simple and as un-Google-like as possible out of the box, and then allow people to manually tweak things to suit their own privacy standards.

 Search and destroy

 “I use Google Maps for the reasons that you mention — if I want a train route, it’s hard to beat,” Ramaswamy said.
 “But the flip side is that this is also a company that has put everybody that could have done any innovation in these areas out of business — just by virtue of how big they are.
-Remember, providing maps used to be a business in its own right 10 years ago, there were a whole set of companies that did this.
+Remember, providing maps used to be a business in its own right 10 years ago.
+There were a whole set of companies that did this.
 They’re all out of business.
-And that’s because Google takes the money that you get from search ads, pumps it into Maps, and knocks out the entire category.”
+That’s because Google takes the money that you get from search ads, pumps it into Maps and knocks out the entire category.”

 One of the big elephants in the room here, of course, is Ramaswamy’s journey from leading Google’s ads and commerce unit, to building something akin to the polar opposite.